 A final solution that is as reasonable, just, and equitable as is humanly possible.

 Even if someone doesn’t entirely like the outcome, Sande said they will often accept the result if they are treated fairly and with respect.

 “If you give people process and personal satisfaction, they will usually walk away satisfied,” Sande said.
 “I’ve seen it again and again.”

 If you listen carefully and with humility, plus take responsibility for your own actions, it generally brings the tension level down.
-Any time you’re in a conflict, Sande encourages you to ask yourself, “How do I want to be treated?”
-If you engage others by treating them exactly the same way, he says you’ll be amazed at how often this changes the course of your conflict.
+Any time you’re in a conflict, ask yourself, “How do I want to be treated?”
+If you engage others by treating them exactly the same way, Sande said you’ll be amazed at how often this changes the course of your conflict.

-In Sande’s experience, about 80% of the people who think they need a mediator are able to resolve the matter on their own.
-“With good coaching for one party—who goes back and just starts living out the biblical principles—that resolves it, most of the time,” Sande said.
+In Sande’s experience, about 80% of the people who think they need a mediator are able to resolve the matter on their own if they are equipped to do so.
+“With good teaching or coaching for one party—who goes back and just starts living out the biblical principles—that resolves it, most of the time,” Sande said.